 '''

 get blockchain information of a specified channel.
 Requires '-c'.

 Usage:

 peer channel getinfo [flags]

 Flags:

 -c, --channelID string In case of a newChain command, the channel ID to create...

 →It must be all lower case, less than 250 characters long and match the regular

 \rightarrowexpression: [a-z][a-z0-9.-]

 -h, --help

 help for getinfo

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded

 →trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

 →public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

 →the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded

-→private key to use for mutual TLS communication with the orderer endpoint
+\rightarrowprivate key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

-- ext{--ordererTLSHostnameOverride} string ext{The hostname override to use when}{ ext{.}}
+--ordererTLSHostnameOverride string \,\,\,\, The hostname override to use when{ extsf{L}}

-\rightarrowvalidating the TLS connection to the orderer.
+\rightarrowvalidating the TLS connection to the orderer

+Use TLS when communicating with the

 --tls

-Use TLS when communicating with the

 →orderer endpoint

+--tlsHandshakeTimeShift duration The amount of time to shift backwards for...

+→certificate expiration checks during TLS handshakes with the orderer endpoint

 '''